spadin/spadin.github.com/_posts/2013-02-12-minimax-completed-and-geekfest.md

 Today I finished debugging my minimax algorithm implementation in Clojure.
 I finally figured out the bug in my code.
-I'd previously been returning a hash with the position being returned by the recursive call, where I should have just been returning the position from the current loop iteration.
+I'd previously been returning a hash which included the position being returned by the recursive call, whereas I should have just been returning the position from the current loop iteration.

 Here's the finished simple minimax algorithm: